eubby06/forum/README.md

 - The above command will ask you to create and admin user account

 ### Frontend
-- By default the Forum frontend is available on http://www.domain.com/forum
+- By default it is available on http://www.domain.com/forum

 ### Admin Panel
-- By default the Forum admin panel is available on http://www.domain.com/admin
+- By default it is available on http://www.domain.com/admin

 Documentation will be updated soon